SummaryRead the full fact sheet

 - inadequate amounts of dietary calcium

-- alcohol intake of more than two standard drinks per day
+- cigarette or intake of more than two standard drinks per day

-- loss of menstrual period if it is associated with reduced production of oestrogen, which is vital for healthy bones (the menstrual cycle can cease following excessive dieting and exercise)
+- loss of menstrual period if it is associated with reduced production of oestrogen.

-Some conditions place people at a higher risk of osteoporosis.
-These conditions include:
+Some conditions and medication use can place people at a higher risk of osteoporosis.
+These include:

 Prevention of osteoporosis